KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-nixie-clock by Isaac-the-Man](https://github.com/Isaac-the-Man/MMM-nixie-clock)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-Nixie-Clock by nikobix](https://github.com/nikobix/MMM-Nixie-Clock)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
 2. Typo: Found `Magic Mirror` in file `MMM-Nixie-Clock-working.js`: Replace it with `MagicMirror²`.
 3. Typo: Found `Magic Mirror` in file `MMM-Nixie-Clock.js`: Replace it with `MagicMirror²`.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-NJTransit by dimitrystd](https://github.com/dimitrystd/MMM-NJTransit)

 0. This module is outdated: Deprecated.
 Old API doesn't work anymore.
 There is a new API, but it's not clear if keys are available.
 2023-12-01.
+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 13 dependencie(s):
+2. Information: There are updates for 13 dependencie(s):
    -  chai                     ^4.2.0  →  ^4.3.10
    -  eslint                   ^5.6.1  →  ^8.55.0
    -  eslint-config-airbnb    ^17.1.0  →  ^19.0.4